sbaron24/SpringboardCapstone/README.md

-# SpringboardCapstone
+# Springboard Capstone
 VSE customer-psychic recommendation project.

-Files will either be found in the home directory of this repo or in the 'Links to curriculum projects' file.
+Links to curriculum mini-projects, reports, and capstone final reports and slideshow are found in file called 'Links to curriculum projects' file.

+Capstone R code ("VSE Queue Capstone.R") and .Rmd markdown ("VSE Queue Capstone.R"; includes more explanation) are found in the main repo.